SergioMEV/solar/README.md

 ### 1. Create a file that you want to work on

-This can be done manually in the folder or use the following command to create one using the terminal:
+Create a txt file manually in your folder or use the following command to create one using the terminal:

 ```
-touch <filename>
+$ touch <filename>
 ```

 ### 2. Compilation